MekathotiHarshita/Student-feedback-evaluation/README.md

 ### `npm start`

 Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser by default.

+If you prefer the app to run on port 5173 (for example to match other tooling), a `.env` file has been added that sets the PORT to 5173.
+With the included `.env` the dev server will open at:

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:5173 to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.